discoliver/image_comparison_opencv/README.md

 ## Acknowledgments and License
 There are a few helpful examples and research help to shape this project, and they have demonstrated the different perspectives and methods to accomplish the test.
 Here are some of good references.

-[Zenva](https://www.youtube.com/watch?v=-i3NQ-by2b8),Implementing Structural Similarity for Images。
+[Zenva](https://www.youtube.com/watch?v=-i3NQ-by2b8), Implementing Structural Similarity for Images。
-[scikit-image](https://scikit-image.org/docs/dev/api/skimage.measure.html),image processing in python.
+[scikit-image](https://scikit-image.org/docs/dev/api/skimage.measure.html), image processing in python.
-[Adrian Rosebrock](https://www.pyimagesearch.com/2017/06/19/image-difference-with-opencv-and-python/),Image Difference with OpenCV and Python.
+[Adrian Rosebrock](https://www.pyimagesearch.com/2017/06/19/image-difference-with-opencv-and-python/), Image Difference with OpenCV and Python.

 This project is licensed under the MIT License.